lifeinchords/element-library/README.md

 TODO
 ------

-- get vars from Lost calc
 - add basic flocking, triggers single sample on squash

-- collection of cards, 4 up in L, 3 up in M, centered with flanking cards on XL
+- collection of cards, 4 up in L, 3 up in M, centered with flanking cards on XL. get vars from Lost calc

 - onclick, jump up, squash + stretch
 - loading ping
 - loading ping bounces to the left, turns into cutting intro line